-Graham’s fascination with steam trains and heritage railways began at an early age when he lived in Richmond.
-He recalls riding on the footplate of P class locos and in the cab of a 31-class tank loco.
-Graham first joined OTHR about 12 months ago and says that he fell in love with the district and having an old railway line in Oberon made it even more irresistible.
-He admits that the challenge of restoring a piece of railway history has become an obsession and he strives at every opportunity to give as much assistance as he can to our organisation.
+Graham’s fascination with steam trains began at an early age when he lived in Richmond.
+He recalls riding on the footplate of P class locos and in the cab of a 31 class tank loco.
+Graham first joined OTHR towards the end of 2009, and says he fell in love with the district, but having an old railway line in Oberon made it even more irresistible.
+He admits the challenge of restoring a piece of railway history has become an obsession and he strives at every opportunity to give as much assistance as he can to OTHR.

-Graham has often said, “The one thing that stays in my mind about OTHR is the warmth and friendship of the people who work on the track.
+Graham has been heard to say, “The one thing that stays in my mind about OTHR is the warmth and friendship of the people who work on the track.
 Sometimes the challenge in front of us seems daunting, but you get inspiration from others around you.”